Alorel/alo-framework/README.md

 See [changelog.md](changelog.md) for a full changelog of previous versions.
 ## 1.0 (pending) ##

+Misc bugfixes

+* Changed the event definition in setup/create_session_table_and_cleaner.sql to use the correct table name
+* Debug output in MemcachedWrapper->getAllMemcache() removed
+* Logger & error handler paths fixed for PHPUNIT
+* Cookie clease tweaked for PHPUNIT

 Miscellaneous

 * Switched to ApiGen as the code documentation provider